10 Best Colleges in Missouri

-Founded in 1910, Rockhurst continues to adhere to the Jesuit tradition, while offering programs across more than 50 areas, under the umbrellas of Business & Leadership, Communication, Education, Engineering, Entrepreneurship, Healthcare, Humanities, Performing & Visual Arts, Service, and STEM.
+Established in 1910, Rockhurst continues to adhere to the Jesuit tradition it was founded on, while offering programs across more than 50 areas, under the umbrellas of Business & Leadership, Communication, Education, Engineering, Entrepreneurship, Healthcare, Humanities, Performing & Visual Arts, Service, and STEM.

 Along with academics, Rockhurst instills a commitment to leadership and service in their students, while also emphasizing lifelong learning.

-Learn more about Rockhurst and what it takes to get accepted.
+Learn more about Rockhurst University and what it takes to get accepted.

 What Are Your Chances of Acceptance?

-Hoping to attend a top school in Missouri or elsewhere?
-In order to find out your real chances of admission, check out CollegeVine’s free chancing engine, which will take into account your personal statistics — plus give you free tips to improve your odds.
+Hoping to attend a top school in Missouri or somewhere else in the country?
+In order to find out your real chances of admission, check out CollegeVine’s free chancing engine, which will take into account your personal statistics—plus give you free tips to improve your odds.